-This project is a revolutionary approach across Victoria that could see a potential Commonwealth Games held across several regional cities in 2030.
+This project is a revolutionary approach across Victoria that could see a potential Commonwealth Games held across several regional cities.

 This is a ‘first of its kind’ vision – the “People’s Games” - and could form the blueprint for future major sporting events given the cost required and infrastructure needed to hold global competitions like the Commonwealth Games.

 Regional Victoria has consistently staged many international sporting events.

 A standalone Commonwealth Games would be a further step forward and reinforcing Victoria as Australia’s premier sporting state and bringing sport to the people.

 We are under no illusions there will be challenges for a Greater Victoria Commonwealth Games bid, including accommodation and security, but we all understand that and we have to give it a go.

 The local economic and social impact will be significant for decades.

 Nothing happens by just sitting still and dreaming and no bid for any major sporting event has everything on a platter, but addressing these challenges, and coming up with solutions and outcomes will naturally be one of the major focuses of the Greater Victoria Bid Taskforce.

 A thirteen-member Greater Victoria Bid ‘Taskforce’ has been appointed to commence stage one of the work in exploring the possibility of a regional bid.

 Chaired by former Swisse Wellness Managing Director Adem Karafili, other committee members include deputy Chair Nick Holland, Heloise Pratt AM, Peter Crinis, Radek Sali, Mitch Catlin, Andrew Ryan, Leon Spellson, The Hon Jeanette Powell, Margaret Zita, Lauren Jackson AO and John Steffensen and Greater Shepparton City Council Mayor Kim O’Keeffe.